 Do professional traders use a trading plan?

-They do.
+Yes, professional traders use a trading plan.
 Jim Simons, the man behind the Medallion Fund, is a perfect example of how far you can get with a backtested trading plan.
 It’s probably the most successful hedge fund on this planet.

-To be perfectly honest, there is just one thing that prohibits you from having a trading plan and journal: laziness.
+Just one thing that prohibits you from having a trading plan and journal: laziness.

 How to create and write a trading journal

 Creating a trading journal is simple.
 You need a spreadsheet and you need to tailor the spreadsheet to your own needs, but this is done by trial and error.
 There are no hard rules for what you need to record, but we provide you with an example further down in the article.